T5 — Informational attractor μ* = 15

 The sieve self-consistency equation

-The proof combines an exact rational exhaustive scan over with an analytic monotonicity bound for , excluding any fixed point outside the active primorial .
+The proof combines an exact rational exhaustive scan over with an analytic monotonicity bound for , excluding any additional fixed point in the reduced sector .

 Why it matters